RickRomig/scripts/snippets/shellcheck.md

 	- ShellCheck may incorrectly believe that code is unreachable if it's invoked by variable name or in a trap.
 		- `# shellcheck disable=SC2317 # Don't warn about unreachable commands in this function`
 		- `# ShellCheck may incorrectly believe that code is unreachable if it's invoked by variable name or in a trap.`
-	- Since unreachable commands may come in clusters, it's useful to use ShellCheck's filewide or functionwide ignore directives.
+	- Since unreachable commands may come in clusters, it's useful to use ShellCheck's file-wide or function-wide ignore directives.